 Why Do Horses Develop Stable Vices?

-As horse owners, we have all seen horses complete strange and unpurposeful behaviours, otherwise know as stereotypies or stable vices.
+As horse owners, we have all seen horses complete strange and unpurposeful behaviours, otherwise known as stereotypies or stable vices.
 However, it begs the question, why do horses develop stable vices?

 Boredom and Frustration

-It has been suggested that stable vices occur due to lack of mental stimulation.
-It is argued that vices are not present in horses who are free roaming, however they are in those who are stabled, suggesting a lack of environmental stimulation causing the onset on these behaviours.
+It has been suggested that stable vices occur due to a lack of mental stimulation.
+It is argued that vices are not present in horses who are free-roaming, however, they are in those who are stabled, suggesting a lack of environmental stimulation causing the onset of ‘vices’.

 However, although it is thought by researchers that boredom may cause the development of stable vices, there is little research to support this.
-In fact, it had been found that during quiet periods of the day, horses tend to spend their time dozing or foraging for food, as oppose to displaying the un-wanted behaviours.
+In fact, it had been found that during quiet periods of the day, horses tend to spend their time dozing or foraging for food, as opposed to displaying the unwanted behaviours.

 Although not a direct cause of stable vices, it is still thought that lack of mental stimulation and behavioural frustration does contribute to stable vice development.
 Researchers suggest that due to lack of competing behavioural needs in a low stimulation environment, behaviours are heighted due to the absence of competing feelings or distractions.